Skiing in Krakow – the best skiing in Poland?

 Skiing between Zakopane and Krakow

-The journey south from Krakow to Zakopane takes around two hours in the car – more if there’s traffic, and there usually in December to March.
+The journey south from Krakow to Zakopane takes around two hours in the car – more if there’s traffic, and there usually is from December to March.
 As soon as you leave Krakow behind, you’ll start to see the landscape change.
 The lowlands start to crumple into hills and wooded valleys.
 You’ll go up and down on the roads over ridges, going higher but rarely going lower.
 Eventually, you’ll drop into a wide valley that runs between the town of Gaj and the soaring peaks of the Tatras, which soar like a wall of rock and ice against the Slovakian border.
-Not only is that section of the drive beautiful but it also wiggles past some of Poland’s biggest ski resorts, sat sprawled on the Carpathian foothills just 20-30 minutes away from Zakopane itself.
-So, if you’re looking for the most popular and largest skiing in Krakow – this is the place to go.
+Not only is that section of the drive beautiful but it also wiggles past some of the most accomplished Polish ski resorts, sat sprawled on the Carpathian foothills just 20-30 minutes away from Zakopane itself.
+Accessible and with lots of options, it might just be the region to consider for skiing in Krakow and vicinity.

 Bialka Tatrzanska – Kotelnica